Are these the 5 best Masters final rounds ever?

 Because I was only seven years old at the time, my memories of Tiger Woods' first Masters win are a little hazy, but it did happen about a year into my lifelong love-affair with the game.
 I remember my father corralling me and calling my attention to Woods' winning putt, allowing the first-hand memory of that triumphant fist pump to be etched in my brain.

-I didn't realize how titanic an achievement his 12-shot margin of victory was at the time, but as I've gotten older it becomes more and more mind-blowing in retrospect, not just as a singular performance but an overwhelming statement of arrival.
+I didn't realize how titanic an achievement his 12-shot margin of victory was at the time, but as I've gotten older it becomes more and more mind-blowing in retrospect, not just as a singular performance but a statement of his arrival.

 2011: Charl's charge

 There may be no final leaderboard that does less justice to a Masters Sunday than 2011's.
-A quick glance reveals Schwartzel's two-shot win over Australians Adam Scott and Jason Day, and another two shots' worth of cushion over a trio including Tiger Woods.
-But those who remember watching the Sunday telecast recall the overall mayhem of the day.
+A quick glance reveals Charl Schwartzel's two-shot win over Australians Adam Scott and Jason Day, and another two shots' of cushion over a trio including Tiger Woods.
+But those who remember watching the Sunday telecast recall one of the most chaotic final rounds in Masters history.

 At the outset, the tournament seemed likely to be a runaway, as Rory McIlroy was ahead by four shots through 54 holes.
 But his infamous triple-bogey at the 10th started a three-hole stretch where he lost six shots to par, along with his chances to win.
-This blew the field wide open, with Scott and Day at various times looking like they'd be the first Australian to win the Masters, as well as cameo appearances by Woods, 2009 champion Angel Cabrera and then-top-ranked Luke Donald.
-Schwartzel rose above the chaos, though, by birdieing the last four holes to seize his maiden major championship.
+This blew the field wide open, with Scott and Day at various times looking like they'd be the first-ever Australian Masters champions, as well as cameo appearances by Woods, 2009 champion Angel Cabrera and then-top-ranked Luke Donald.
+But Schwartzel rose above the chaos, birdieing the last four holes to seize a first Masters title - his only major to date.

-(Note: Our friends at GolfPass just released a brand-new instruction series hosted by Charl Schwartzel.
-He's very thoughtful and has overcome injuries and significant swing changes in recent years, and is starting to regain some of the form that won him the 2011 Masters.)
+(Note: GolfPass has a multi-part instruction series hosted by Charl Schwartzel as part of our Lessons with a Champion Golfer library.
+He's very thoughtful and has overcome injuries and significant swing changes in recent years.)

 Watch as 2011 Masters Champion Charl Schwartzel guides GolfPass faculty member Andrew Rice and golfers like you through the practice routines and fundamentals that have been critical to his success at golf’s highest levels.